 The SAMR supervises and manages food production and circulation, and catering service activities.
-Day-to-day law enforcement is performed by the provincial, municipal and district departments of the AMR.
-The NHC is one cabinet-level executive department of the State Council, which is responsible for formulating food safety standards, conducting food safety risk monitoring and risk assessment, and has the duty of stipulating the qualification criteria for food inspection agencies and inspection specifications.
+Day-to-day law enforcement is performed by the provincial, municipal, and district departments of the AMR.
+The NHC is one cabinet-level executive department of the state council, which is responsible for formulating food safety standards, conducting food safety risk monitoring and risk assessment, and has the duty of stipulating the qualification criteria for food inspection agencies and inspection specifications.
+Besides, the Ministry of Agriculture and Rural Affairs is a constituent department of the state council, and one of its important functions is to be responsible for the supervision and management of agricultural product quality and safety.
+For the regulation of GMOs, the MARA is the main department for the first phase of GMOs regulation (ie, GMOs raw materials) and is responsible for the supervision and management of the safety of agricultural GMOs throughout the country, and for the second phase of GMOs regulation (ie, labelling of GMOs), the MARA is responsible for formulating the relevant regulations on GMOs labelling and supervising it, with SAMR being responsible for the labelling of processed food with respect to GMOs.
 3.2 Regulatory Enforcement Mechanisms Please see 3.1 Regulatory Authorities.